No space for pumpkins? Grow them in a bag.

 If you’re like me and really want pumpkins this fall but don’t have the space in your garden, check out how you can easily grow pumpkins in bags.
 And the process is so easy and fun that it’s a great way to get your kiddos involved in your gardening.

 1. Your first step is to get a good bag of soil.
 You want at least a cubic yard, but these can be purchased at any gardening store.
 We chose organic soil, and my husband and youngest son built boxes for the cute factor and a little extra sturdiness.
 However, these boxes are not necessary.
 You just need the bag.
+Just be sure to put holes in the bottom of the bag for drainage.

 2. Choose your pumpkin seeds.
 My son chose some varieties that looked fun and decided to try a blue variety this year as well.
 You can also buy starter plants at your local nursery if you prefer, but my son loves picking seeds.
 I like it too.